biocommando/destination-underworld/data/editor/scripting_readme.md

   ```
   on waypoint_reached: 6;5 do disallow_firing
   ```
+	* Triggers when the boss reaches this coordinate in waypoint mode
 - time_interval
+	* Triggers when primary timer modulo this value (number of frames / 3) is 0
 - time_one_time
+	* Triggers when primary timer reaches this value (number of frames / 3)
 - health
+	* Triggers when boss health goes to or below this level
 - secondary_timer
+	* Triggers when secondary timer reaches this value (initially not started)
 - kill_count
+	* Triggers when this many enemies have been killed in this room
 - positional_trigger
+	* Triggers from "positional trigger" objects in the level

 ### Action types and values.
 If value is said to be key-value list, it means that it has format 'key = value, key = value, ...' and only the keys are listed:

 - set_waypoint, value similar to waypoint_reached
+	* Set the next coordinate where the boss tries to walk to

 - spawn, value `x, y, prob1, prob2, prob3, prob4, prob5`; contains spawn coordinates and probabilities for
 each enemy type (should sum up to 100).

 - fire_in_circle, keys: number_of_directions, intensity
+	* Trigger a cluster explosion at the boss coordinates

 - modify_terrain, keys: x, y, terrain_type
+	* types: floor, wall, level_exit

 - start_secondary_timer, keys: time